Khadaffy Janjalani: Abu Sayyaf Group under Khadaffy Janjalani

 The 23-year-old Khadaffy Janjalani then took power of one of Abu Sayyaf's factions in an internecine struggle.
 He then worked to consolidate his power within Abu Sayyaf, causing the group to appear inactive for a period.
 After Janjalani's supremacy was secured, Abu Sayyaf began a new tactic, as they proceeded to take hostages.

 The group's motive for kidnapping became more financial and less religious during the period of Khadaffy's leadership, according to locals in the areas associated with Abu Sayyaf.
 The hostage money is probably the method of financing of the group.

 Khadaffy Janjalani was indicted in the United States for his alleged involvement in terrorist acts, including hostage taking by Abu Sayyaf and murder, against United States nationals and other foreign nationals in and around the Republic of the Philippines.

 Consequently, on February 24, 2006, Janjalani was among six fugitives in the second and most recent group of indicted fugitives to be added to the FBI Most Wanted Terrorists list along with two fellow members of Abu Sayyaf, Isnilon Totoni Hapilon and Jainal Antel Sali, Jr.

 Janjalani's aliases include Khadafi Abubakar Janjalam, Khaddafy Abubakar Janjalani, Abu Muktar, Amir Khadafi Abubaker Janjalani, Khadafi Abu Muktar, Jimar Manalad Montanio, Khadafi Montanio, Abu Mochtar ("The good-hearted"), "Daf", and Omar Bin Salik.

 Death

-News organizations in the Philippines came out with reports on December 26, 2006 about a body being dug-up in the area where Janjalani was known to be at large.
+News organizations in the Philippines came out with reports on December 26, 2006, about a body being dug-up in the area where Janjalani was known to be at large.
 On January 20, 2007, DNA test results came back confirming the body was his.
 Despite these results, his family believes that he is still alive and in hiding.
+In June 2007, the Rewards for Justice Program awarded the Philippines with 5 Million $ for information leading to his death.